Remembrance Day (2003)

 altogether wonderful whose wild heart

-It leaves a slime trail in the grass
+It leaves a silvery slime trail that spirals upward

 Magical beasts attend

-They put their precious booty into double rainbows,
+rubies and clover.
+They put their precious booty

 and staves for the mad musician.